-The iPhone 6s iSight camera received several remarkable improvements this year, headlined by its ability to shoot 4K video.
+The iPhone iSight camera has received several remarkable improvements over the year, headlined by its ability to shoot 4K video.
 Another big feature is its ability to shoot slow motion videos in 1080p.
 Older iPhones, like the iPhone 6, were only capable of shooting “Slo-mo” videos in 720p resolution.
-With the new iPhone 6s, you can now enjoy slow motion videos in full HD glory.
+With new iPhones, you can now enjoy slow motion videos in full HD glory.
 Read More

 With the iPhone 6 and iPhone 6 Plus, Apple’s brought out support for shooting full HD video in a smooth sixty frames per second (FPS), as opposed to prior models which limit 1080p video capture to a suitable thirty frames per second.

 High frame rates make motion-intense videos even more awesome.
 For example, video shooting at 60 FPS gets rid of the stutter when panning the camera or capturing fast-moving objects.

 And with YouTube now accepting 60 FPS uploads, you can share your silky smooth footage with the web at large.
 While both new iPhones default to capturing video in the traditional 30 FPS, all it takes to enable the new frame rate is flipping a switch in the Settings app, here’s how.
 Read More

 The winner of the 2013 Apple Design Award, the iPad illustration app Procreate by Savage Interactive has never ceased to amaze me with its natural-looking brushes, deep bench of features, its gorgeous interface and the incredibly accurate and smooth Silica painting engine.

 When Google in December released the YouTube Capture iOS app, the company instantly goy my attention.
 I love its sleek design, simplified user interface and the effectiveness of having an app dedicated to recording and uploading video clips to YouTube.
 It would be a must-have if not for the inexplicable lack of support for 1080 uploads – the software would limit any upload to 720p.